Quansight/Quansight-website/apps/labs/posts/llm_polars_to_sql.md

 FROM df;
 ```

 The reason it's wrong is that it discards null values, whereas Polars includes them.
+Blindly trusting the LLMs' translation without checking it could lead to production failures or incorrect business decisions!

 ### Task 3

-- ChatGPT: correct!
+- GPT: correct!
 - Deepseek: incorrect!
 - Qwen: incorrect!